 What index does the 10/1 ARM mortgage use?

-For example, in May 2022, SOFR was 1.05 percent.
-If the margin is 2 percentage points, the loan rate would be the sum of the two, or 3.05 percent.
+For example, in August 2023, the SOFR averaged 5.30 percent.
+If your ARM’s rate is based on SOFR, and the margin on your ARM is 2 percentage points, then the loan rate would be the sum of the two, or 7.30 percent.

 What are the pros and cons of a 10/1 ARM?

-Since the average home is sold every 13 years, a 10/1 mortgage might make sense for a lot of homeowners who have no plans to stay in the home much beyond the fixed period of the loan.
-They’ll enjoy the lower interest rate for a decade.
+That might not be a problem for long, however, since the average home is sold every 13 years, leaving you just three years of paying your variable rate.
+For this reason, a 10/1 mortgage might make sense for a lot of homeowners who have no plans to stay in the home much beyond the fixed period of the loan, because they’ll enjoy the lower interest rate for a decade.